paulternate/cf-venafi-automation/docs/04-tlspc-certificate-automation/README.md

 NOTE: To get the most benefit from these exercises, we recommend the use of Versioned S3 Buckets.
 If the Stacks you create in the exercise use the Bucket created by the One-Time Account Setup, this is taken care of for you.

-Using the instructions presented earlier in this exercise (see "Reviewing your results (S3)") follow the instructions to view your updated Certificate in S3.
+Using the instructions presented earlier in this exercise (see [Reviewing your results (S3)](#reviewing-your-results-s3)) follow the instructions to view your updated Certificate in S3.

 1. You should see before you two files (`.cert` and `.key`) which match the CommonName of your certificate and contain its key material.
 1. **This time**, click through on the blue link for the `.cert` file.